 - The Wi-Fi strength in the store

-- An upward of 1 million opted-in users that provide their on-ground navigation history, thus validating data accuracy together with informing the modelling.
+- An upward of 1 million opted-in users provide their on-ground navigation history, thus validating data accuracy together with informing the modelling.

-To make sure the data they supply is accurate, Google has so far managed to survey over 5 million people in a bid to find out if they actually visited the store as the system indicates.
+To make sure the data they supply is accurate, Google has so far managed to survey over 5 million people in a bid to find out if they visited the store as the system indicates.

 The Store Visit Conversions

-That’s because Google isn’t yet able to collect data on the number of visitors that actually got to make a purchase from the stores they visited.
+That’s because Google isn’t yet able to collect data on the number of visitors that got to purchase from the stores they visited.

 The information you get regarding this is meant to help you make necessary adjustments to your campaign for an improved ROI.

 The metric is also designed to display the number of clicks that ended up with the underlying user visiting the store.